-Criteria JORC Code Explanation entary
+Criteria JORC Code Explanation Commentary

-GO
+MGO

-iamond Drilling
+Diamond Drilling

-amond core.
-M on of the data used in resource calculations at the MGO has been gathered from ultiple sizes have been used historically.
-This core is geologically logged and ed for sampling.
-Grade control holes may be whole-cored to streamline the core f required.
+A significant portion of the data used in resource calculations at the MGO has been gathered from diamond core.
+Multiple sizes have been used historically.
+This core is geologically logged and subsequently halved for sampling.
+Grade control holes may be whole-cored to streamline the core handling process if required.

-ace Sampling
+Face Sampling

-und is horizonta or past and current underground producers at the MGO, each development face / lly chip sampled.
-The sampling intervals are domained by geological constraints ning and alteration / sulphidation etc.).
-The majority of exposures within the orebody
+At each of the major past and current underground producers at the MGO, each development face / round is horizontally chip sampled.
+The sampling intervals are domained by geological constraints (e.g. rock type, veining and alteration / sulphidation etc.).
+The majority of exposures within the orebody are sampled.

-udge Drilling
+Sludge Drilling

-illing method us HGO was / is performed with an underground production drill rig.
-It is an open hole ing water as the flushing medium, with a 64mm (nominal) hole diameter.
-Sample nsibly the length of the drill steel.
-Holes are drilled at sufficient angles to allow e with water following each interval to prevent contamination.
-Sludge drilling is not ource models.
+Sludge drilling at HGO was / is performed with an underground production drill rig.
+It is an open hole drilling method using water as the flushing medium, with a 64mm (nominal) hole diameter.
+Sample intervals are ostensibly the length of the drill steel.
+Holes are drilled at sufficient angles to allow flushing of the hole with water following each interval to prevent contamination.
+Sludge drilling is not used to inform resource models.

-C Drilling
+RC Drilling

-ansferred via bu covered materia le hole.
-Composi extracted from the RC return via cyclone.
-The underflow from each interval is cket to a four tiered riffle splitter, delivering approximately three kilograms of the l into calico bags for analysis.
-The residual material is retained on the ground near te samples are obtained from the residue material for initial analysis, with the split g with the individual residual piles until required for re-split analysis or eventual
+Drill cuttings are extracted from the RC return via cyclone.
+The underflow from each interval is transferred via bucket to a four tiered riffle splitter, delivering approximately three kilograms of the recovered material into calico bags for analysis.
+The residual material is retained on the ground near the hole.
+Composite samples are obtained from the residue material for initial analysis, with the split samples remaining with the individual residual piles until required for re-split analysis or eventual disposal.

-AB / Aircore Drill ing
+RAB / Aircore Drilling

-from bucket dumps from cyclone for composite.
-Split samples taken from individual scoop.
+Combined scoops from bucket dumps from cyclone for composite.
+Split samples taken from individual bucket dumps via scoop.
 RAB holes are not included in the resource estimate.

-last Hole Drilling
+Blast Hole Drilling

-uttings sampled stimate. via splitter tray per individual drill rod.
-Blast holes not included in the resource
+Cuttings sampled via splitter tray per individual drill rod.
+Blast holes not included in the resource estimate.

-sessment of sar is logged and validated by the relevant area geologists, incorporated into this is nple recovery.
-No defined relationship exists between sample recovery and grade. as due to preferential loss or gain of fine or coarse material been noted.
+All geology input is logged and validated by the relevant area geologists, incorporated into this is assessment of sample recovery.
+No defined relationship exists between sample recovery and grade.
+Nor has sample bias due to preferential loss or gain of fine or coarse material been noted.